-Kevin Hart and Wife Eniko Parrish Expecting Their First Child Together
+Kevin Hart And Wife Eniko Parrish Expecting Their First Child Together

 Kevin Hart and wife Eniko Parrish are expecting a baby.
 The announcement was made on Instagram on the perfect day for this kind of thing, Mother’s Day.

 “Celebrating Mother’s Day with my beautiful wife.
-We are laughing at the fact that this time next year we will be celebrating her 1st actual Mother’s Day. #Harts#Blessed” the comedian wrote in the caption of the Instagram photo.
-Kevin also posted a photo of Eniko’s sonogram On that photo, he added that the baby was a “Miracle In The Making.”
-There’s also a photo of Eniko showing of her little baby bump while wearing a black tank top and shorts.
+We are laughing at the fact that this time next year we will be celebrating her 1st actual Mother’s Day. #Harts#Blessed,” the comedian wrote in the caption of the Instagram photo.
+Kevin also posted a photo of Eniko’s sonogram on that photo, he added that the baby was a “Miracle In The Making.”
+There’s also a photo of Eniko showing off her little baby bump while wearing a black tank top and shorts.

 As Inquisitr previously reported, Kevin and Eniko got married in August of last year.
-The two had been been dating for seven years and had been engaged for two years before they wed.
-Kevin was previously married and has two children from that relationship, his son, Hendrix, 8, and daughter, Heaven, 11.
+The two had been dating for seven years and had been engaged for two years before they wed.
+Kevin was previously married and has two children from that relationship, his son Hendrix, 8, and daughter Heaven, 11.

 The normally hilarious Hart got very romantic for the proposal.
 He posted a video of that fateful day on Instagram in 2014.

-“On this perfect day I chose to make the most perfect decision,” Kevin said to his then fiancee before asking her to marry him.
-The moment was even more special when you consider that kt all happened on Eniko’s 30th birthday.
+“On this perfect day I chose to make the most perfect decision,” Kevin said to his then-fiancée before asking her to marry him.
+The moment was even more special when you consider that it all happened on Eniko’s 30th birthday.

-To celebrate, Enko posted a vkdeo of the proposal on her own Instagram page.
+To celebrate, Enko posted a video of the proposal on her own Instagram page.

 “I said YES!!!!!
-To the most amazing man in the world.. ????????Thirty has been GREAT to me thus far, I wouldn’t trade it for anything..” she wrote in the captkon.
+To the most amazing man in the world..????????Thirty has been GREAT to me thus far, I wouldn’t trade it for anything,” she wrote in the caption.
 “Thanks to my dearest friends, fam, and the LOVE of my life..for making this day a memorable one!
 You all hold a special place in my heart! xO????❤️ #nikosdirty30”

-Kevin and Eniko were married in Santa Barbara California and for the occasion the bride wore a stunning gown with a lace bodice and a mermaid skirt.
+Kevin and Eniko were married in Santa Barbara, California, and for the occasion, the bride wore a stunning gown with a lace bodice and a mermaid skirt.
 As Inquisitr previously reported, she changed into a very fashionable Vera Wang gown before the reception.

 Kevin also included his kids from his previous marriage in the photos that he posted online.

-While Kevion is obviously expanding his family he is a also making big moves in his career.
-Hart, who known for being a workaholic in the entertainment industry.
+While Kevin is obviously expanding his family, he is also making big moves in his career.
+Hart is known for being a workaholic in the entertainment industry.

-CNBC reports that Kevin and Ellen Degeneres will bee collaborating on an original series for Youtube.
+CNBC reports that Kevin and Ellen Degeneres will be collaborating on an original series for Youtube.
 The series is going to be called, Kevin Hart: What The Fit.

-Kevin Hart has also recently been named the global ambassador for PokerStars an online cash game network.
+Kevin Hart has also recently been named the global ambassador for PokerStars, an online cash game network.
 In an interview with Us Weekly, he joked about the fact that cash games actually keep him out of trouble with his wife.

-Doing some reading on my flight home….Hurry up & get here June 6TH so the world can read & enjoy my book.
-I'm telling my life story….The good & the bad….my road to success has been a long grueling one but I wouldn't change anything.
-I'm sharing my story for a reason people….Nothing in life is easy.
-Stay true to your dreams….Nobody knows what your capable of more than you….prove to yourself that you can do whatever you put your mind to….I am living proof that determination can work wonders….."I Can't Make This Up" hitting Book shelves June 6TH!!!! #comedicrockstarshit #ThisIsMyFakeReadingPose ????????

 “She knows where I am.
 I can sit there and I’m out of trouble.
 It’s been a hobby for quite some time and I think now, seeing the game and understanding the game at this level, it’s just been a different piece of added fun,” he added.

 “To rub elbows with these guys I sit at the table with, the quote-unquote ‘pros’, for me has been a bonus.
 I say ‘quote-unquote’ because I’m mixing it up.
 I made it to day two, that’s a big deal for me.
-Technically, in my mind I won.
+Technically, in my mind, I won.
 Something I’ve been doing probably about 10 years.”

 RELATED POSTS ON INQUISITR